kuguma/echonetlite2mqtt/README.md

 A friendly name is selected if all of the ip, eoj, and id conditions are met.
 If there are multiple matches, the first match takes precedence.

+> **Note:** When a friendly name is set, the device's MQTT topic and REST API endpoint will use the friendly name instead of the original ID.
+Access via the original ID will no longer be available.
+This is a replacement, not an alias.

 ### Device Availability (LWT)

 echonetlite2mqtt publishes device availability status to MQTT when PropertySync is enabled.